Joyce Delaine Judy Bozard -- Orangeburg

-ORANGEBURG -- Joyce Delaine Judy Bozard, 79, of Orangeburg passed away surrounded by her family on Wednesday, May 10, 2023.
+ORANGEBURG - Joyce Delaine Judy Bozard, 79, of Orangeburg, passed away on Wednesday, May 10, 2023, surrounded by her loving family after an extended illness.

+Funeral services will be held on Wednesday, May 17, 2023, at Orangeburg Church of Christ, 2855 Columbia Road NE, Orangeburg.
+Minister Ram Ramdeen and Minister Justin Sivley will be officiating.
+Burial will follow at Memorial Park Cemetery, 2720 Broughton Street, Orangeburg.

 Please sign the family's online guest book at www.thompsonfh.net.